behreajj/AseSlicesTool/README.md

 When present, custom user data is enclosed in quotation marks, `"`.
 No attempt is made to escape characters or otherwise validate the data.

 As mentioned at the top, a slice may also have `fromFrame` and `toFrame` fields in its properties if it was created with the edit slices dialog.
 All frame indices begin at zero, not one.
 The sprite's `frameBaseIndex` is given at the bottom.
 As mentioned before, the Lua scripting API does not have access to internal slice frame data, so the data cannot be included.

-When padded, the pad color used is the image's transparent color, typically clear black.
-The scaling algorithm used defaults to nearest neighbor.